 Yes, 900 wedding guests!

 Our guest list was really big because our families wanted to invite all our cousins, aunts, uncles and even their friends.

-It was a wonderful south asian wedding in every way.
-But the music, dance and great food doesn’t last forever.
+It was a wonderful South Asian wedding in every way.
+But the music, dance and great food don’t last forever.

 Our wedding triggered beautiful emotions that we wanted to cherish for the rest of your lives.
 We knew it was up to us to do the right things to make our marriage last forever.

 Today I want to share with you 5 tips that have helped us make our marriage long-lasting.

 It’s not uncommon for both partners to have busy professional lives.
 This means skipping or eating breakfast in the car, eating lunch at the office and getting home close to dinner time.

 If a day full of work wasn’t enough, we return home to be distracted by TV, our smartphones or work emails.

 With such a busy lifestyle, couples rarely get time to talk to each unless they are sitting together on the dinner table with zero distractions.